Drazzizzi/Plex-Discord-Media-Updates/README.md

 # Running the Script

-The python script is meant to be scheduled and run on a regular basis, and to have its `lookback_time` variable be set to match that schedule.
-The default setting has it scanning your plex library and sending discord messages every 24 hours; if you intend to keep it that way, an appropriate schedule for this would be to have it run every 24 hours.
-This can be achieved via crontab, systemd timers, or if you're on unraid, you can use the user scripts plugin.
+The python script is meant to be scheduled and run on a regular basis; its `lookback_time` variable should be set to match that schedule.
+The default config has it scanning your plex library for new media added within the last 24 hours.
+Therefore, an appropriate schedule would be to run the script every 24 hours.
+This can be achieved via crontab, systemd timers, or the user scripts plugin if you're on unraid.